anywhichway/intersector/README.md

 Superfast intersection supporting primitives and objects.
 Up to 2x to 3x faster than other libraries.
 In the age of big data, you need it.

-Just 411 bytes of ES5 compatible minified code with no dependencies when compressed with [CloakedJS](https://cloakedjs.com/).
-282 bytes gzipped.
+Just 685 bytes of ES5 compatible minified code with no dependencies when compressed with [CloakedJS](https://cloakedjs.com/).
+330 bytes gzipped.

-TWICE the speed of the next fastest module (lovasoa) for primitve values.
+TWICE the speed of the next fastest (lovasoa) for primitve values.

-Barely the fastest for unkeyed objects, but all the same the fastest.
+15% faster than the next fastest (fast-array-intersect) for keyed objects.

-THREE times the speed of any other library for keyed objects.
+Over THREE times the speed of any other library for keyed objects.

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/b4709e14023040cbb957b7c587be236b)](https://www.codacy.com/app/syblackwell/intersector?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=anywhichway/intersector&amp;utm_campaign=Badge_Grade)